athens04berdych_federer_

 37 % Federer – 38 of 102

-The second of [1] Federer’s four Olympic Games, and for the first time he was expected to win the Gold medal which never happened (☆ quarterfinal loss in 2008, four years later outplayed in the final).
-In 2004 he began dominating men’s tennis, but in the Athens second round he was stunned by a 19-year-old Berdych [79].
+The second of [1] Federer’s four Olympic Games, and for the first time he was expected to win the Gold medal which unfortunately never happened in singles (☆ quarterfinal loss in 2008, four years later outplayed in the final).
+In 2004 he began dominating men’s tennis, regularly defeating the strongest opposition, but in the Athens second round he was stunned by an unknown for casual fans 19-year-old Berdych [79], who was serving big with flat groundstrokes off both wings.
 It was rather an ugly match with very short rallies due to casual errors from both sides of the court.
-It seemed like a routine ‘6-4, 7-6’ for Federer, but trailing *5:6 in the 2nd set, the Swiss astonishingly committed three double faults serving on ‘deuce’ court.
+It seemed like a routine ‘6-4, 7-6’ for Federer, but trailing *5:6 in the 2nd set, the Swiss astonishingly committed three double faults while serving on ‘deuce’ court.
 In the decider Berdych began the 11th game missing five serves in a row, but held withstanding four mini-match points (three of them with winners).
-In the following game he converted his second match point with a backhand return winner down the line (his second point won this way in the 3rd set). # Eight years later in the Madrid final Federer would prevail over Berdych after almost identical scoreline – that time the Czech fails to hold in successive sets at 5:6.
+In the following game he converted his second match point with a backhand return winner down the line (his second point won this way in the 3rd set).
+Berdych quickly lost in the quarterfinal to super erratic Dent, but soon afterwards reached the fourth round at the US Open and captured his maiden title, confirming his big potential. # Eight years later in the Madrid final Federer would prevail over Berdych after an almost identical scoreline – that time the Czech fails to hold in successive sets at 5:6.

 Serve & volley: Berdych 0, Federer 3/4